 The story goes that Finn McCool built the famous basalt columns of the Giant’s Causeway as stepping stones to Scotland, and challenged a Scottish Giant called Benandonner to cross the causeway to fight him.

-Only when Benandonner came closer, Finn McCool realized the actual size of him, and so he scarpered home to hide with his wife.
+When Benandonner came closer, Finn McCool realized the actual size of him, and so he scarpered home to hide with his wife.
 But Benandonner tracked down his house, only to find his wife alone with their baby, while Finn McCool was out hunting.

 He was actually dressed as the baby, and, as Benandonner returned to Scotland, Finn McCool grabbed a huge piece of land (Lough Neagh) and threw it after Benandonner, which is now the Isle of Man.
 He then destroyed the causeway crossing.